stevie-sh/board/README.md

 # Goals:
 - put something to display on website that utilizes a redux component that displays a grid or a square-like figure to explore path finding algorithms and maze-solvers
+- get used to webstorm
-- learn redux how it works with react and brush up on other tooling.
+- learn redux how it interacts with react
 - get in the process of posting nanoapps on domain

 ## TODO (not ordered):
-- get react to be publicly accessible on clientside
+- get react to be publicly accessible on clientside (DONE)
-- display everything.
 - move out public folder.
+(DONE)
 - put out onto the domain even if incomplete.
+(NEXT)
+- display everything.